PostHog/posthog.com/contents/blog/product-360.md

 ## 6. Product should involve engineers

-Product ar eproactive with getting feedback.
+Product are proactive with getting feedback.
 They involve engineering - many times a day, PostHog's engineering team speak to real life users.
 That may be over Slack, or it may be on a call.

-When engineers release new features, we'll encourage them to get one or more users to use the thing in real life.
-(REFERENCE SOME INTERESTING ISSUES HERE WHERE WE'VE DONE THIS - IE A/B TESTING NOTES)
+When engineers release new features, we'll encourage them to [collaborate directly with users](https://neilkakkar.com/How-I-Own-Projects-as-a-Software-Engineer.html) in real life.

 # The difference it has made